anyarko/OhHellProject/rlohhell/README.md

 # First stage of Project

 Coding the actual OhHELL game.
-This is so that agent will know the rules.
-Templates of similar card games are in the games folder to help.
+The basis for the environment was RLCARD but order to make the interface match stable-baselines and therefore able to use methods such as PPO the final environment is different.